Scholarship and financial aid process for students entering in August of 2015

 □ High school students submit their ACT and/or SAT scores to Kansas State University, using the college code 1428 for the ACT and 6334 for the SAT on the test registration forms.
 Visit actstudent.org and sat.collegeboard.org or test locations, dates, and fees.

-□ Students ask their high school or community college registrar’s office to submit their official transcripts to the Kansas State University Office of Undergraduate Admissions.
+□ Students ask their high school registrar’s office to submit their official transcripts to the Kansas State University Office of Undergraduate Admission.
 High school transcripts must include the sixth semester grades and the senior year course schedule.

 If students move in before the residence halls open or if they choose to live in a suite, these supplemental charges are not assessed with the initial contract.
 These supplemental charges are assessed and reflected in the next billing cycle following check-in and usually occur after financial aid is disbursed.
 Charges are prorated from the date of occupancy.

-April, 2014: View Student Services Center in iSIS, accept financial aid, and apply for State of Kansas scholarships
+April, 2015: View Student Center in iSIS and accept financial aid, register for Wildcat Warm-up, orientation, enrollment, and apply for State of Kansas scholarships

 □ Students grant designated access to parent(s) to view their financial information in iSIS.